-Components: Your grade is based on participation in class (25%), one book discussion paper (15%), and a research paper (60%, divided across multiple assignments).
+Components: Your grade is based on participation in class (25%), one research discussion paper (10%), and a research paper (65%, divided across multiple assignments).

-The book discussion paper requires you to write a four double-spaced page paper assessing a book we will be reading for class.
-The paper should summarize (parts of) the book and include a response from you.
-It also needs to include 4 questions you would like to ask the author about the book or the research process that led to it.
-You must submit the paper on March 26, the day before that week's class, on Blackboard.
-Note that reading a complete book takes time - you should not start reading the book the day before the discussion paper is due.
+The research discussion paper requires you to write a four double-spaced page paper assessing the readings we will be doing for class on either March 4 OR March 11.
+The paper should summarize the core takeaway points of all of the included readings and include a response from you.
+It also needs to include 4 questions to ask the author about the research or the process that led to it.
+You must submit this paper before the related class day: either on March 2 or on March 9 on Blackboard.
+Note that reading and thinking about research carefully takes time - you should schedule in some time to make sure you have the time to consider each of the readings seriously.

-The final research paper is due on May 8.
+The final research paper is due on May 5.
 This paper must be 20-25 double spaced pages, present a novel and clear research question, and original research done to try and answer this question.
 You are free to pick the topic, question, and methodological approach in consultation with the instructor.